clarity-project/ClarityImagesBundle/Resources/doc/index.md

 }
 ```

-Now we need just register as service and thats all
+Now we need just register our strategy class as service and thats all

 ``` xml
 <service id="acme_demo.form.strategy.demo_image"